chronicler-ai/chronicle/backends/advanced/Docs/README.md

-# Friend-Lite Backend Documentation Guide
+# Chronicle Backend Documentation Guide

 ## 📖 **New Developer Reading Order**

-Welcome to friend-lite!
+Welcome to chronicle!
 This guide provides the optimal reading sequence to understand the complete voice → transcript → memories system.

 ---